The Paris Olympics medals are made with pieces of the Eiffel Tower

-PARIS (AP) — An Olympic medal inlaid with a chunk of the Eiffel Tower.
+PARIS (AP) — An Olympic medal inlaid with a piece of the Eiffel Tower.
 How's that for a monumental prize?

 Games organizers revealed their revolutionary design on Thursday.